swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions_workflow.md

 - Add Community Discussions Slide Deck to Google Drive
   - Add the slide deck to either the [Themed Discussion Session](https://drive.google.com/open?id=1rzmJrqv6XVa-KKyUpK5Gm-vRpSXNOlKQ) folder or the [#CarpentriesConversation](https://drive.google.com/open?id=1ChI8ziUxmsHo4Y0OVUiJkPq7Bz8gk0ww) folder on Google Drive.
 - Upload Community Discussion Recording to YouTube
-	- Contact the Community Engagement Lead on `serah@carpentries.org` to have the recording of the Community Discussion uploaded to [The Carpentries YouTube Channel](https://www.youtube.com/channel/UCBOUNBBZxc4DML3F89cEvGA).
+	- Contact the Community Development Team on `community@carpentries.org` to have the recording of the Community Discussion uploaded to [The Carpentries YouTube Channel](https://www.youtube.com/channel/UCBOUNBBZxc4DML3F89cEvGA).
 - Add Community Discussion to the [Past Calls](https://carpentries.org/community_discussions/#past-calls) section of the Community Discussions page on The Carpentries website.
 - Send thank you notes to the Community Discussion Facilitator & Moderator using [this template email as a starting point if need be](https://docs.google.com/document/d/1Y-LuKXwe3NF8HC2v_Og3jOkihjre9Q9x-KSWlIUhEKw/edit).
 - Review Discussion Questionnaire Results
   - Request access to the results of the Community Discussion Questionnaire.
 Review the results and share your notes with the rest of the [Instructor Development Committee Leadership Team](https://docs.carpentries.org/topic_folders/instructor_development/instructor_development_committee.html).
-- Review the Community Discussion blog post and ask Community Engagement Lead to merge by emailing `serah@carpentries.org` or tagging `@serahrono` in the PR.
+- Review the Community Discussion blog post and ask Community Development Team to merge by emailing `community@carpentries.org` or tagging `@kmomar` in the PR.
   - If the discussion host wrote a blog post, review the blog post and the results of the questionnaire.
-Add/edit blog post content and be sure to include any responses from the survey that are valuable/interesting before requesting the Community Engagement Lead to merge.
+Add/edit blog post content and be sure to include any responses from the survey that are valuable/interesting before requesting the Communications Lead to merge.